vasia/snailtrail/README.md

 }
 ```

-**Make sure to place the adapter at the top of the timely closure.** Otherwise, some logging events might not get picked up correctly by SnailTrail.
+**Make sure to place the adapter at the top of the timely closure.** Otherwise, some logging events might not get picked up correctly by ST2.

-### 2. Install the SnailTrail CLI (`timely-snailtrail`)
+### 2. Install the ST2 CLI (`timely-snailtrail`)

 1. Run `cargo install --path timely-snailtrail timely-snailtrail` from the project root.
 2. Explore the CLI: `timely-snailtrail --help`

 ### 3. Inspect your computation

-For example, we might want to generate aggregate metrics for an online 2 worker source computation using 2 SnailTrail peers:
+For example, we might want to generate aggregate metrics for an online 2 worker source computation using 2 ST2 peers:

 1. Run `timely-snailtrail -i 127.0.0.1 -p 1234 -s 2 -w 2 -o metrics.csv`.
 2. Attach the source computation by running it with `SNAILTRAIL_ADDR="127.0.0.1:1234"` as env variable.